Ioxom/IoxBot/README.md

 # IoxBot
-A very simple discord bot that has no advanced functions yet.
+A simple discord bot that has no advanced functions yet.